Dawning Family Services incorporates programs and case management

 Rapid Re-Housing (RRH) assistance

-Post-shelter support to ensure a family's continued housing stability
+Post-bridge housing support to ensure a family's continued housing stability

 Employment Support Services